usegalaxy-eu/ena-upload-cli/README.md

   --experiment EXPERIMENT
                         table of EXPERIMENT object --run RUN             table of RUN object
+  --data [FILE [FILE ...]]
-  --data [FILE ...]     data for submission
+                        data for submission
   --center CENTER_NAME  specific to your Webin account --checklist CHECKLIST
-                        specify the sample checklist with following pattern: ERC0000XX, Default: ERC000011 --xlsx XLSX           Excel table with metadata --tool TOOL_NAME      specify the name of the tool this submission is done with.
+                        specify the sample checklist with following pattern: ERC0000XX, Default: ERC000011 --xlsx XLSX           filled in excel template with metadata --auto_action         BETA: detect automatically which action (add or modify) to apply when the action column is not given --tool TOOL_NAME      specify the name of the tool this submission is done with.
 Default: ena-upload-cli --tool_version TOOL_VERSION
-                        specify the version of the tool this submission is done with --no_data_upload      indicate if no upload should be performed and you like to submit a RUN object (e.g. if uploaded
-                        was done separately).
+                        specify the version of the tool this submission is done with --no_data_upload      indicate if no upload should be performed and you like to submit a RUN object (e.g. if uploaded was done separately).
   --draft               indicate if no submission should be performed --secret SECRET       .secret.yml file containing the password and Webin ID of your ENA account -d, --dev             flag to use the dev/sandbox endpoint of ENA